Core JavaScript Package Workflows

 When should I use overrides versus resolutions in a monorepo?

-Use overrides (npm) or pnpm.overrides for explicit, audited dependency patching.
-Reserve resolutions (Yarn) for legacy Yarn v1 projects.
-Avoid global overrides unless addressing critical CVEs, as they can mask underlying dependency misconfigurations.
+Use overrides (npm v8.3+) or pnpm.overrides for explicit, audited dependency patching.
+Reserve resolutions for Yarn v1 projects.
+Avoid global overrides unless addressing a critical CVE, as they can mask underlying dependency misconfigurations.

 How can I optimize CI/CD pipeline execution for large workspaces?

-Implement a task runner like Turborepo or Nx with remote caching.
-Configure pipeline dependencies to run only affected packages, use incremental inputs for test jobs, and cache node_modules and build artifacts using GitHub Actions cache or S3-backed runners.
+Adopt a task runner like Turborepo or Nx with remote caching, configure pipeline dependencies so only affected packages rebuild, use incremental inputs for test jobs, and cache node_modules and build artifacts across runs.